 43. How to promote our content in social media for learning and development industry Ans.
 Nowadays, even if your page has a lot of likes, Facebook doesn’t automatically post to all the people who have liked your page.
 Less than 10% of people will see it.
 Even if you want to show your content to people who have already liked your page or who are already your followers, you need to run sponsored updates, sponsored content marketing on LinkedIn, Facebook or Twitter.

 So start with a small budget.
 You define a particular target audience, based on

 and see where’s going and the kind of ROI you are getting.

+44. Our company sells a content development tool.
+Which websites or places can we target content developers ?
 Ans.
 You need to figure out where your audience is.
 Many of these social networks have good ways of targeting people.
 You need to figure out what else your audience is doing online and be in those places.

 If you are planning to individually approach content developers, try

+46. What type of content marketing will work for B2B companies?
 Ans.
 In the case of B2B, the sales cycle is really long.
 Personal relationships matter in B2B.

 But in B2C, it’s very instantaneous.
 You have to work very hard to get somebody’s attention.